pasqal-io/qadence/docs/content/block_system.md

 print(allclose(block_digital.tensor(), block_analog.tensor()))
 ```

-As seen above, arbitrary Hamiltonians can be constructed using the Pauli operators, and their evolution can be fully combined with other digital operations and incorporated into any quantum program
+As seen in the previous section, arbitrary Hamiltonians can be constructed using Pauli operators.
+Their evolution can be combined with other arbitrary digital operations and incorporated into any quantum program.

 ```python exec="on" source="material-block" session="getting_started" html="1"
 from qadence import X, Y, RX, HamEvo